Many bacteria, viruses, and fungi can cause pneumonia.

 Fungal causes of community-acquired pneumonia include

 Less common fungal causes of pneumonia include Blastomyces dermatitidis (blastomycosis Blastomycosis Blastomycosis is an infection, mainly of the lungs, caused by the fungus Blastomyces dermatitidis.
 People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty... read more ) and Paracoccidioides braziliensis (paracoccidioidomycosis Paracoccidioidomycosis Paracoccidioidomycosis is an infection caused by the fungus Paracoccidioides brasiliensis.
 Spores of the fungus, which grow in soil, may be inhaled.
 Most people have no symptoms, but... read more ).
-Pneumocystis jirovecii commonly causes pneumonia in people who have human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or a weakened immune system (immunocompromise Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
+Pneumocystis jirovecii commonly causes pneumonia in people who have human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or a weakened immune system (immunocompromise Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more ).

 Parasites that cause pneumonia